Skip to content

 Sources profile:This story draws on neutral-leaning sources

-Zaporizhzhia Nuclear Power Plant (ZNPP) lost all external power for the thirteenth time in the war on 14 April when the sole remaining 330 kV Ferosplavna-1 backup line disconnected.
-Emergency diesel generators carried the site for approximately 90 minutes before Ferosplavna-1 was reconnected.
-The main 750 kV Dniprovska feeder has been out since 24 March, now 23 days, with no sixth repair ceasefire brokered.
+Zaporizhzhia Nuclear Power Plant lost all external power for the thirteenth time in the war on 14 April when the sole remaining backup 330 kV Ferosplavna-1 line disconnected.
+Emergency diesel generators ran for approximately 90 minutes before Ferosplavna-1 was reconnected.
+The main 750 kV Dniprovska line has been disconnected since 24 March — now 23 days — with no sixth repair Ceasefire brokered.

 The barrage that followed the end of Putin's Easter ceasefire killed five in Dnipro and a child in Cherkasy.
 Kyiv's tempo data shows the pause moved no operational needle.